 I do not know why, but I have recently stumbled across many personal wikis/digital gardens.
 I have known about the concept (first learned it from Nikita Voloboev's), and always wanted to have one, but never went through with it.
 I fairly recently started this blog, too, and I felt the need for a "notes" section.
 The wiki is the perfect solution.

 While there are no limits on what to post, but I do not want my post to simply be short notes.
 Still, there were notes I wanted to share and combine with other ones over time.
 For example, and ever growing list of tips and tricks about MacOS.
-I could write a blog post, but I would need to continously update it, quickly making the published date innacurate.
-What allows me to continously add and revise with no date?
+I could write a blog post, but I would need to continuously update it, quickly making the published date inaccurate.
+What allows me to continuously add and revise with no date?
 You guessed it.